Germany classifies UK coronavirus risk region | DW | 14.05.2021

 However, the move was prompted after the World Health Organization classified the B.1.617.2 variant (detected in India) as a "Variant of Concern."

-The British government on Friday said the variant was "increasing rapidly" in parts of England.
+The UK government on Friday said the variant was "increasing rapidly" in parts of England.

 Cases have doubled from 520 last week to 1,313 this week, officials said.